Robeco QI Dynamic High Yield IBH GBP

-Based on transaction prices, the fund's return was -1.33%.
-The fund's gross return lagged the high yield cash bond market index by -0.15%.
-The overweight beta position detracted, which was more than offset by the positive contribution from the region allocation.
-The new underweight duration positions also made a strong positive contribution as interest rates rose.
-The combined return of investing in CDS indices and government bonds underperformed high yield cash bonds and thus detracted from performance.
+Based on transaction prices, the fund's return was -1.06%.
+The fund's gross return lagged the high yield cash bond market index slightly by -0.02%.
+The overweight credit beta position detracted, while the region allocation contributed positively.
+The duration allocation contributed positively as well, driven by the underweight in the US.
+The combined return of investing in CDS indices and government bonds slightly outperformed high yield cash bonds.
 In the long run, we do not expect structural return differences between CDS indices and bonds.

 Expectation of fund manager

-The positions of the fund are fully determined by the outcome of our proprietary model.
-By the end of the month, the fund had an overweight credit beta position.
-The overweight is driven by the positive valuation, momentum and season variables.
-The region allocation had an overweight position in Europe and an underweight position in the US, based on relative valuation.
-The duration allocation had underweight positions in the US and Germany.
+The positions of the fund are fully determined by the outcomes of our proprietary models.
+At the end of the month, the fund had a neutral credit beta position.
+The region allocation had an overweight position in Europe and an underweight position in the US, based on the relative valuation.
+The fund had an underweight duration position in Germany.